ha6755ad/feathers-ucan/README.md

 ******************noThrow:****************** is even looser - because it will not throw an error if the auth fails.
 It is just useful for having the `login._id` present in the `context.params`

 Note: the way ucans works, you cannot simply provide a “greatest ability” and have the verify method filter out lesser abilities.
 In other words, if you have `WRITE` segment, you’d expect that to be valid for a `READ` requirement.
 However, ucans is less opinionated than that.
 You need to reduce the ability yourself, or it will not verify even if you have a greater ability.
 We have greatest ability functions, but currently the `allUcanAuth` method does not use it.
 Add only the greatest ability you wish to enforce.
-The client for adding ucans to users does this already, so only custom scenarios should present a problem at this time.
+The UI we use for adding ucans to users does this already, so only custom scenarios should present a problem at this time.
 In the future, we will always reduce abilities for the greatest ability.

 ## Options